 By the time I got confirmation that I had a ticket on the 16:00 flight from Paramaribo it was already 14:40.
 The ambassador’s driver took me back to my hotel.
 I had not yet packed.
-My plan had been to pack that night for my scheduled Saturday morning departure.
+I planned to pack that night for my scheduled Saturday morning departure.
 I quickly threw my things in my bag and dashed down to the lobby to check out.
 That whole process took much longer than I could have imagined.
-Part of the reason for that was because the hotel wanted to give me a partial refund of $88 US because of my early check out.
+Part of the reason for that was because the hotel wanted to give me a partial refund of US$88 because of my early check-out.

 We arrived at the airport at about 15:35.
 The lady we spoke to said that they had closed the flight at 15:30.
 Even though a seat was available and the departure was not until 16:00, she said she was unable to check me in for the flight.
 The next best thing was to book me on a 07:30 flight the next day.
 I asked her to go ahead and do that.
-She did so and then asked me for $151 US to buy the ticket.
-I suggested she could just use the funding from the ticket for the Friday flight.
-She said that ticket had been forfeited because I missed the flight.
+She did so and then asked me for US$151 to buy the ticket.
+I suggested she could use the funding from the ticket for the Friday flight.
+She said that I forfeited the ticket because I missed the flight.
 So, I asked if she would take a credit card.
 She could not.
-I ended up giving here the $88 US refund I had received and another $210 SRD to buy my ticket for Saturday.
+I ended up giving her the US$88 refund I had received and another SRD210 to buy my ticket for Saturday.

 When that transaction was complete, the driver took me back to the Marriott.
 I checked in again for one night.
 I ended up exactly one floor above where I had been earlier, 614 versus 514.